adam3smith/web-scraping/web-structure-basics.md

 ```
 <div class="article-text">Some text</div>
-<div class="article-text">Some comment</div>
+<div class="article-text">Some more text</div>
 ```

-* On the other hand, in an even decently well written webpage, every `id` should only occur one. `id` is used to label specific content, e.g.
+* On the other hand, in an every decently well written webpage, every `id` should only occur one. `id` is used to label specific content, e.g.

 ```
 <div id="abstract">Abstract for the text</div>
 <div id="text-body">The body of the article</div>
+<div description="special-content">This is somehow special</div>
 ```

 ### Looking at Webpage Structure